omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 }
 ```

-Second, calling to the two-factor authentication endpoint `/admin.login_2fa` by using the `pre_authentication_token` which we take from the previous step to form the authorization header, also specify the passcode which was generated by the totp authenticator app in the body like below:
+Second, calling to the two-factor authentication endpoint `/admin.login_2fa` by using the `pre_authentication_token` which we take from the previous step to form the authorization header, also specify the passcode which was generated by the TOTP authenticator app in the body like below:

 2. Login with passcode (or backup_code)